zennolux/zennolux/README.md

 - 👋 Hi, I’m @zennolux
-- I was a web developer for the past several years.
+- I have been a web developer for several years.
 - Currently, I am trying to contribute to the open source and  develop some independent products.
 - If you have anything to chat with me, welcome to email me at `zennolux@gmail.com`